rvicedomini/strainberry/README.md

 ## Installation

-The recommended way to install Strainberry is through an isolated environment built with conda (*e.g.*, named sberry):
+The simplest (and recommended) way to install Strainberry dependencies is by creating an isolated conda environment (*e.g.*, named sberry):
 ```
 git clone https://github.com/rvicedomini/strainberry.git
 cd strainberry
 conda env create -n sberry --file environment.yml
 ```

-It is advised to include Strainberry directory in your PATH environment variable by adding the following line to your `~/.bashrc` file:
+It is also advised to include Strainberry directory in your PATH environment variable by adding the following line to your `~/.bashrc` file:
 ```
 export PATH=/path/to/strainberry:${PATH}
 ```